-The value of having a good understanding of the contract terms is priceless when it comes to avoiding any breach of contract and ensure successful performance.
-Here is a list of the most common construction contract documents, and why they are included.
+The value of having a good understanding of the contract terms is priceless when it comes to avoiding a breach of contract and ensuring successful performance.
+Here is a list of the most common construction contract documents, and what they include.

 The agreement is the most fundamental document in a construction contract bundle.
 This is basically “the contract,” a foundation that the rest of the project details are built upon.
-This document will set out what the general purpose of the contract is and the contract price.
+This document will set out the general purpose of the contract and the contract price.